-Access to Healthcare was selected as a priority area for the the Denton-Wise Region.
-Healthcare access and quality are the connection between people's access to care, understanding of healthcare services, and their own health.
+Access to Healthcare was selected as a priority area for the Denton-Wise Region.
+Access to Healthcare and quality are the connection between people's access to care, understanding of healthcare services, and their own health14.
 Access to healthcare services was identified as a top concern in the Denton-Wise Region KIIs and focus groups.
 Some barriers identified in the primary data collection are listed below.